NCAR/hotfilm/README.md

 Sample 501 has 5 variables:

 - PPS count: latest counter value for the PPS DIO channel.
+This will be 0 if no PPS pulses have been ever counted by the LabJack.
+It should normally increment by one for each sample.
-- PPS index (aka step): index of the counter change in the last read buffer (out of 1000 samples, half the scan rate)
+- PPS index (aka step): index of the counter change (PPS pulse) in the scans in the 1-second sample, from 0 to 1999.
+If -1, then no change in the PPS counter was detected in this sample, so the time tags were not adjusted to synchronize with the PPS time.
 - Device scan backlog: scans left in the device buffer after the last read;
   should be near zero and not increasing.
 - Host scan backlog: scans still in the host-side buffer; should be near zero